combo-lab/combo_inertia/USER_GUIDE.md

 # User Guide

-The following documentation discusses how to manually install and configure Inertia and React for a combo project.
+The following documentation discusses how to manually install and configure Inertia for a combo project.

+In following content, we'll use React, but the process is similar for other Inertia-compatible frameworks, like Vue or Svelte.

 > However, Combo's project generator - [combo_new](https://github.com/combo-lab/combo_new), already includes all of this scaffolding and are the fastest way to get started with Combo and Inertia.

 ## Installation

-### Generates a project using Vite
+### Generating a project using Vite

 ```
 $ mix combo_new frontend-vite my_app